SOGMI/financial-reports-generator/README.md

 SQUARE_ACCESS_TOKEN = <access-token>
 ```

-You can alternatively specify these values ares function or command line arguments as detailed below
+You can alternatively specify these values as function or command line arguments as detailed below

 ## Usage